mgd1984/print-your-prompt-demo/printServer/README.md

 ## Why This Exists

-When your main app is deployed to **Vercel** (or any cloud platform) but your **Canon PRO-1000 printer is local**, you need a way to connect them.
+When your main app is deployed to **Vercel** (or any cloud platform) but your printer is local, you need a way to connect them.
 This print server runs locally and creates a secure tunnel (via ngrok) that your cloud app can send print jobs to.

 **Architecture**: `Vercel App → ngrok tunnel → Local Print Server → USB → Canon PRO-1000`